-Since 1973 our team leader has been drilling down through layers of Greek, Aramaic, modern and ancient Hebrew texts to better understand the original teachings of Yeshua (Jesus).
-The last few years have brought many awesome discoveries of how and what our Master Yeshua (Jesus) taught about the Kingdom of Heaven.
-The old adage, “you’ll never find what you’re not looking for,” is most certainly true here.
-The reality is that Western Civilization has yet to learn many of the original elements of the Kingdom of Heaven, the power of virtue is one of these key elements of imminent importance.
+Since 1973 our team leader has been drilling down through layers of Hebrew, Aramaic, Greek, Latin and modern texts to better understand the original teachings of Yeshua (Jesus).
+The last few years brought awesome discoveries of how and what our Master Yeshua (Jesus) taught about the Kingdom of Heaven.

-Translations of the Greek New Testament blend values of Greek philosophy, mythology, and pop culture into the narrative, “virtue” is one of many examples.
+Translations of the Greek New Testament blend values of philosophy, mythology, and pop culture into the narrative, “virtue” is one example.
 Our English “virtue” is derived from the Latin “virtus” and the Greek “arete“.
-From a Greek and Roman perspective “virtue” is any kind of “excellence” but generally thought to be “moral excellence”.
-Embedded within the majority of Western Culture is the idea that a virtue is a trait of moral excellence.
-Although this is an admirable pursuit there are far deeper elements of true virtue revealed within Aramaic and ancient Hebrew Bible manuscripts.
+From a Greek and Roman perspective “virtue” is any kind of “excellence” generally thought of as “moral excellence”.
+Embedded within the majority of Western Culture is the idea that a virtue is a trait of moral excellence, an admirable pursuit no doubt but far deeper elements of virtue are found in ancient Hebrew Bible.

-People don’t fail because they’re ignorant of God’s will, they fail because of the lack of power to defeat “the enemy” and move forward.
-Millions of well-meaning souls are crying out to God, praying for the power, yet day after day things seem as they were the day before.
-What if one day these beautiful souls discovered the power was there all along but they simply hadn’t garnered the tools or relationship with God to receive His Power?
+Consider the difference between knowing about “virtue” or being a powerful warrior.
+People don’t fail because they’re not aware of God’s will, but because of the lack of power to conquer and move forward.
+Millions of well-meaning souls are praying for power, but what if one day these beautiful souls discovered the power was there all along, they simply hadn’t garnered the tools or relationship with Abba Father to receive His Power?

-The Kingdom of Heaven mindset is the nature of man before sin entered.
-Scripture tells us who we are, why we’re on this earth, and what God says about His Kingdom.
-Terms such as “tselem b’Elohim” the image (shadow) of God in man, “nephesh chayah” the living soul in man, “neshama” the breath of God in man, “ruach Adam” the spirit of man are a few of the many ways we understand our relationship with God.
+The Kingdom of Heaven mindset is the nature of man before sin.
+Scripture tells us who we are, why we’re on earth, and what Abba Father says of His Kingdom.
+Terms such as “tselem b’Elohim” the image (shadow) of Elohim (God) in man; “nephesh chayah” the living soul in man, “neshama” the breath of Elohim (God) in man, “ruach Adam” the spirit of man are some of the ways we understand our relationship with Abba Father.